McrCoderDojo/MadLabMiners/README.md

 There is no windows installer equivalent.
 Please feel free to add a script file a send a pull request.

-### Running the client -- Adding to an existing Minetest install
+### Running the server -- Adding to an existing Minetest install

 1. Make sure that you have git installed
 2. Make sure that you have Minetest installed -- at least version 0.4.12